 In Pennsylvania, trusts are not particularly valuable for most people.
 A trust won’t help you minimize taxes if you are below the estate tax limits.
 Trusts can be marginally more efficient in transferring assets to beneficiaries and maintaining privacy.
 However, there are less cumbersome ways to transfer assets outside of probate.

-No one can give you good advice about estate planning without knowing your family, your property and your goals.
+No one can give you good advice about estate planning without knowing your law, your property and your goals.